reactive/data-client/docs/rest/guides/relational-data.md

 ## Reverse lookups

+Nesting data when your endpoint doesn't (part 2).

 Even though a response may only nest in one direction, Reactive Data Client can handle reverse relationships by overriding [Entity.process](../api/Entity.md#process).
 Additionally, [Entity.merge](../api/Entity.md#merge)